Jesse LeCavalier is Associate Professor in the John H Daniels Faculty of Architecture, Landscape, & Design at the University of Toronto, Canada.

+He was previously Assistant Professor in the College of Architecture & Design at the New Jersey Institute of Technology in Newark, NJ, USA (2012-19).
 He was the Walter B Sanders Fellow at the University of Michigan’s Taubman College of Architecture & Urban Planning (2010-11) where he taught design studios and research seminars.
 He spent three years teaching foundational design at the ETH Zurich and has also taught studios at Temple University Rome, Oberlin College, and American University of Sharjah.
 His professional experience includes two years at agps.architecture in Los Angeles, where he was involved with the design of the Portland Aerial Tram and the city’s new Children’s Museum.

+His research has appeared in design journals like AD, Cabinet, Public Culture, Places, Art Papers, and Harvard Design Magazine.
+His article, “All Those Numbers: Logistics, Territory, and Walmart,” which appeared in Design Observer: Places, was named by The Atlantic as one of “Nearly 100 Fantastic Pieces of Journalism” in 2011.
 He is a co-author, with John Harwood and Guillaume Mojon, of This Will _ This (Standpunkte, 2009) and has contributed to the collections Infrastructure as Architecture (Jovis Verlag, 2010), Cities of Change: Addis Ababa (Birkhäuser, 2009) and Deviations: Designing Architecture (Birkhäuser, 2008).

-He was a Moderator of the Workshop “Metropolitan Scale” at the 5th International Holcim Forum “Infrastructure Space” in Detroit, USA in 2016.
+He was a Moderator of the Workshop “Metropolitan Scale” at the 5th International LafargeHolcim Forum “Infrastructure Space” in Detroit (2016).

 Jesse LeCavalier will be member of the LafargeHolcim Awards jury for region North America in 2020.